ecnivs/Crank/README.md

 - `secrets.json` — OAuth 2.0 client credentials JSON used for YouTube API upload authentication

 ## ⚙️ Customization
 Crank is fully configurable.
-You can adjust prompts, descriptions, upload behavior, and other settings using your preffered method.
+You can adjust prompts, descriptions, upload behavior, and other settings using your preferred method.

 #### Default settings in `preset.yml`
 Change the following directly in the file:
 - `NAME`: the channel name
 - `UPLOAD`: `true` or `false` to enable/disable uploads
-- `DELAY`: number of hours between uploads: `0` for instant upload, or any positive number to schedule the video that many hours later.
+- `DELAY`: number of hours between uploads: `0` for instant upload, or any positive number to schedule the video that many hours later (defaults to `2.5`)
 - `DESCRIPTION`: default video description
 - `TAGS`: list of tags for each video
 - `CATEGORY_ID`: defines video category (defaults to `24`)